 Let's extend the definition of sustainable development, to describe sustainable living as a way of life that meets our needs, without compromising on the needs of future generations.

-In simple terms, it can be understood as making efforts to deliberate our consumption.
+In simple terms, it's making efforts to deliberate our consumption.
 It means bringing your own bag to the grocery store, choosing to take the train instead of flight when possible, opting to eat local food over imported food as often as you can.

-There are plenty of actionable steps to adopt a more sustainable lifestyle, and I hope to address a few of them in the articles I write in due course.
+There are plenty of means to adopt a more sustainable lifestyle, and I hope to address a few of them in subsequent posts.
 I am taking this opportunity instead to speak about the mindset shifts that abet sustainable living.

-Whether you are naturally motivated to be an environmental enthusiast or not, the fact remains that current consumption patterns are not in favour of our sustenance on earth.
+Whether you are inclined to care for nature or not, current consumption patterns are not in favour of our sustenance on earth.
 If each one of us were to live like an average American we need 4.1 Earths, and if we were to live like the average European, we need 2.8 Earths.
-However, at the moment, we only have one.
-To subsist on this planet, we have no choice but to be responsible global citizens.
+Too bad, we have only one, so what say we act more responsible?

 Sufficiency over efficiency